lpw25/namespaces/readme.md

 only be linked in their entirety, which can dramatically increase the size of executables.
 Packed modules are also a bit inflexible.
-It is difficult for multiple libraries to install their contents within a single packed module, or to use them craft a custom namespace for a particular application.
+It is difficult for multiple libraries to install their contents within a single packed module, or to use them to craft a custom namespace for a particular application.

 2. Module aliases, in combination with the `-open` and `-no-alias-deps`